 Rugby League is a contact sport but you are not allowed to hit, punch or kick another player.
 Tackling must be safe and never round a player's head or neck.
 You must never be rude to the referee or disagree with his decisions.

 You must also RESPECT the other players and must not swear or abuse other players or use racist or homophobic abuse.

-Spitting and biting are banned.
+Spitting at people and biting are banned.

 Players who break the rules may be sent from the field and may be prevented from playing for one or more matches.
 Players who behave very badly or act in a way that may hurt another player may be prevented from playing for several weeks.
-Players who are proven to be bullies may be suspended from the club for a time and if they don't change their behaviour may be removed permanently.
+Players who are proven to be bullies may be suspended from the club for a time and if they don't change their behaviour may be excluded permanently.

-If you are accused of misbehaving either on the field or around the club you will be given an opportunity to give your point of view.
+If you are accused of misbehaving either on the field or around the club you will be given an opportunity to give your point of view so that this can be considered as well before any decisions are made.